 - Knight in Sour Armor: Much like Hanlon, he's a bit beaten down by the rampant problems that the NCR faces in the region.

 - Only Sane Man: He's the only very high ranking NCR officer without some huge flaw.
-For example, Moore is mostly focused on settling personal scores, Oliver is an Obstructive Bureaucrat and General Failure, and Chief Hanlon is actively trying to undermine NCR morale.
+For example, Moore is mostly focused on settling personal scores, Oliver is an Obstructive Bureaucrat and General Failure, and Chief Hanlon is actively trying to undermine NCR operations.

 - Red Oni, Blue Oni: Blue to Colonel Moore's red.

-- Token Good Teammate: Out of all the high ranking officers in the NCR military stationed in the Mojave, apart from being a by the book commander, he is the only one that doesn't suffer from an obvious personality flaw that affects his ability to make rational decisions.
+- Token Good Teammate: Out of all the high ranking officers in the NCR military stationed in the Mojave, apart from being a by-the-book commander, he is the only one that doesn't suffer from an obvious personality flaw that affects his ability to make rational decisions.

 A former Ranger, who is currently the third highest ranking NCR military officer in the Mojave and the commander of the forces at Hoover Dam.